googleanalytics/autotrack/docs/plugins/outbound-form-tracker.md

 });
 ```

-With the above code, submits form the following forms won't be tracked, even though the form is submitting to an external domain:
+With the above code, submits from the following form won't be tracked, even though the form is submitting to an external domain:

 ```html
 <form action="https://example.com">...</form>